About the Series

 November 4, 2001 4:00 PM - 5:30 PM

-Congressman Robert T. Matsui shared his and his family's experience in Japanese internment camps after the bombing of Pearl Harbor and will comment on the dangers of a similar backlash against Arab Americans in response to the recent attacks on the U.S. Kenneth Oye, professor of political science at MIT, moderated.
+Congressman Robert T. Matsui shared his and his family's experience in Japanese internment camps after the bombing of Pearl Harbor and commented on the dangers of a similar backlash against Arab Americans in response to the recent attacks on the US.
+Kenneth Oye, professor of political science at MIT, moderated.

 Presidents and Foreign Policy Crises - November 7, 2001